Quick: What produce item do you most closely associate with Italy? If you said Italian tomatoes, we definitely think alike.

 (Hey – there’s the Jolly Tomato standing on the sorting line!)

-A machine then fills a line of cans with the whole peeled tomatoes and their juice, and then vacuum-seals them to preserve their freshness and flavor.
+Next, a machine fills a line of cans with the whole peeled tomatoes and their juice.
+It then vacuum-seals them to preserve their freshness and flavor.

-Next, the tomatoes are pasteurized at 212 degrees Fahrenheit to eliminate any microorganisms that could alter the product.
-And last but not least, the canned whole peeled tomatoes head down a conveyor belt for labeling and packing in cartons.
+After that, the tomatoes are pasteurized at 212 degrees Fahrenheit to eliminate any microorganisms that could alter the product.
+And finally, the canned whole peeled tomatoes head down a conveyor belt for labeling and packing in cartons.

 All told, it takes no longer than 36 hours to get the tomato from the field to the can.
 Each batch is carefully quality-tested to make sure that it holds up to the San Marzano DOP standards.